 A Slice of the True Tuscany

-Few places left on earth feel as though little has changed in three hundred years.
+Few places left on earth still feel like nothing has changed in three hundred years.
 Bhutan is one.
 Tuscany’s Crete Senesi is another.

-For five days, we stayed in the Crete at Agriturismo Il Molinello, owned by our friends Sandro and Elisa and their kids Emma, Guido, and Bernardo.
-Cristiano and I playfully call them ‘the family from Mulino Bianco‘ (referring to the perfectly happy family from the ads for this breakfast cereal company).
-Though Sandro and Elisa are among the most wonderfully real people we know, their homestead and its environment do feel like a dream.
+For five days, we stayed in the Crete Senesi at Agriturismo Il Molinello, owned by our friends Sandro and Elisa and their kids Emma, Guido, and Bernardo.
+Cristiano and I call them "the family from Mulino Bianco" (referring to the idyllic family from the breakfast cereal ads).
+While Sandro and Elisa are among the most wonderfully real people we know, their homestead does feel like a dream.

-In the travel business, it’s become hackneyed to call a place "real" or "authentic" but little in Tuscany compares to this place.
-As a region, Tuscany is undoubtedly Italy’s most popular tourist destination, and while many facades still reflect the Old World and the prevalence of the agricultural sector ensures a largely pristine landscape, in many parts, local culture has thickened around the visitor.
+In the travel business, it’s become hackneyed to call a place "real" or "authentic" but few farmstays compare to this one.
+Undoubtedly Italy’s most popular tourist destination, Tuscany retains many of its traditions and protects its pristine landscapes.
+However, in many places, the true local culture has given way to the tourist.

-Here it’s different.
-As an agriturismo, Il Molinello is certainly for the visitor.
-But it’s also Sandro and Elisa’s home, their dream for their children, and their means by which to share their slice of earth— its culture, history, cuisine, geology, and even ornithology—with the world.
+Not here.
+As an agriturismo, Il Molinello is certainly for visitors.
+But it’s also the family's home, their dream for the next generation, and their pride--to share their slice of heaven on earth— its culture, history, cuisine, geology, and even ornithology—with the world.

-Agriturismo Il Molinello is just a thirty-minute drive from Siena, and ninety from Florence.
-This wonderful video by our friend Jenny Woodward will whet your appetite for the place.
+Agriturismo Il Molinello is just thirty minutes from Siena, ninety from Florence.
+This wonderful video by our friend Jenny Woodward will surely whet your appetite.

-Peruse where we go in Tuscany while enjoying a couple of Elisa's cantucci* and a glass of Vin Santo.
-(Or another of Elisa’s recipes for the classic Tuscan soup ribollita.)
-And follow us at #FoodintheBoot.
+Peruse where we go in Tuscany while enjoying a couple of Elisa's cantucci* with a glass of Vin Santo.
+(Or another of Elisa’s recipes: classic Tuscan ribollita.)